The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Whether it’s to improve their property’s value or just enhance their living experience, homeowners are increasingly looking to touch up the spaces they are utilizing all day every day.
-DIY home renovations can be an economic way to transform your space, but they can easily become pricey endeavors if you are not careful.
-With a bit of education and planning, however, there are countless ways to give your home a face-lift that don’t involve having to borrow or spending a fortune.
+Whether it’s to improve property value or just enhance their living experience, homeowners are increasingly looking to touch up their living (and, in many cases working-from-home) spaces on a budget.
+DIY home renovations can be an economical way to transform your space, but they can easily become pricey if you are not careful.
+With a bit of education and planning, however, there are countless ways to give your home a face-lift that don’t involve having to borrow or spend a fortune.

-Think of the following as 10 ideas as DIY home remodeling projects on a budget — home improvements you can do without breaking the bank.
+Here are 10 ideas for DIY home remodeling projects on a budget — home improvements you can tackle without breaking the bank.

 Budget remodel no. 1: Repaint the front door